 Acts 10:43: “To Him [Jesus Christ] all the prophets witness that, through His name, whoever believes in Him will receive remission of sins.”
 Thus, anyone who sincerely believes in (i.e., has faith in, or trusts in) Jesus Christ will receive remission (i.e., forgiveness or pardon) of sins.

 1 Timothy 2:4: God “desires all men to be saved and to come to the knowledge of the truth.”
-This means that God prefers that everyone (women and children, as well as men) would have eternal salvation.
+Although this scripture mentions just men, it is reasonable to believe that it includes women and children (i.e., God desires that everyone will have eternal salvation).

 2 Peter 3:9: “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 Stated differently, God desires that everyone should authentically repent to prepare their heart and mind to genuinely trust in Jesus Christ in order to receive God’s gift of eternal salvation.
-Authentic repentance involves more than being sorry for having sinned or done wrong.
-Webster’s Dictionarystates that “repentance implies full realization of one’s sins or wrongs and a will to change one’s ways.”
+Authentic repentance involves more than being sorry for having done wrong (i.e., sinned).
+Webster’s Dictionary states that “repentance implies full realization of one’s sins or wrongs and a will to change one’s ways.”